inesosman/AROM/README.md

 For the customized version, axioms are like the original ones, except that the IRIs of all mentioned entities are customized.

-Our final ontology is complete, in the sense that it retains all entities, axioms and hierarchies from the input ontologies.
+* Our final ontology is complete, in the sense that it retains all entities, axioms and hierarchies from the input ontologies.
-Running AROM for merging the *Large Biomedical Ontologies* did not exceed one minute.
+* Running AROM for merging the *Large Biomedical Ontologies* did not exceed **one minute**.